 If an emergency takes place on campus appropriate staff may contact the next of kin (without the student’s permission), if it is deemed appropriate.
 This would normally be on the advice of professionals such as medical staff.

 The University offers help to students in difficulty, and we strongly encourage students to pro-actively engage with support services, should help be required.
-It is important that it is recognised that your sons and daughters are adults / living in an adult environment, and we encourage and expect them to be independent and take responsibility for their own wellbeing.
+It is important that it is recognised that your daughters and sons are adults / living in an adult environment, and we encourage and expect them to be independent and take responsibility for their own wellbeing.
 The University takes its duty of care to students very seriously, but it does not have parental responsibility and can only offer support if approached by the student.
 In cases where the student is thought to be at risk, appropriate action will be taken by those concerned.
-Please note that this is rare.

 Starting at University

 Especially when students start at University, the adjustment process can take time.
-Experience and research shows us that the biggest concern for new undergraduate students is making friends.
-Anxiety is perfectly normal and should be expected.
+Experience shows us that one of the biggest concerns for new undergraduate students is making friends.
+A degree of anxiety is a normal part of life, particularly when faced with new situations.
 Whilst they may feel like they are in the minority, we can assure you, they are not.
 The information on homesickness, culture shock and emotional resilience from our website may prove helpful.
-Most students will adjust within a number of weeks, but if your son or daughter is still struggling, please encourage them to get in touch with Wellbeing Support Services.
+Most students will adjust within a number of weeks, but if your daughter or son is still struggling, please encourage them to get in touch with Wellbeing Support Services.
 Whilst your natural tendency might be to intervene and help them, we would encourage you to explore with them what they might do to help themselves and to take appropriate action.
 If they talk about wanting to come home, it might be more appropriate to encourage them to stay at Warwick and arrange a time for you to visit them.
 Remind them of the importance of taking care of their own wellbeing - a healthy sleep, diet, and exercise routine is really key to a positive all-round student experience.

-Accommodation - we hope your son/ daughter will be happy in their accommodation and in the vast majority of cases, experience shows that they are, even if they aren't allocated their preferred choices.
-Encourage your son/ daughter to be open-minded and flexible; taking opportunities to get to know other students will help them settle.
+Accommodation - we hope your daughter/son will be happy in their accommodation and in the vast majority of cases, experience shows that they are, even if they aren't allocated their preferred choices.
+Encourage them to be open-minded and flexible; taking opportunities to get to know other students will help them settle.
 If they are living in Warwick Accommodation and want to move rooms, this may be possible in certain circumstances.

-Watch this short video to see how you can help your son/daughter to develop a Growth Mindset which can help them flourish at university.
+Watch this short video to see how you can help your daughter/son to develop a Growth Mindset which can help them flourish at university.

 During their studies

-Even if students adjust well initially, there may come a point in their studies when they struggle.
+Even if students adjust well initially, there may come a point in their studies when they face challenges.
 Encourage them to be pro-active about engaging with support at the first sign of difficulty, and talk to them about their general wellbeing.